Ribbit-Network/ribbit-network-frog-hardware/v4/assembly-instructions/3-software.md

 # Software

 In order for your Frog to be useful, you'll need to install some software first.
-You will need a computer for this step.
+For this step you will need the following:

+- Computer

+- Cable to connect the esp32 board.
+One end must be USBC for the esp32 board.

+### Notes on the cable

+Make sure your cable does support data. many USB cable are for charging only. example of a cable you can use: https://www.amazon.com/dp/B0794M53HQ?ref=ppx_yo2ov_dt_b_product_details&th=1 -- one way to verify your cable is of the correct type: as soon as you plug in the ESP32 your computer (PC or Mac) should detect a new hardware and prompt you for installing drivers if missing.
+Another hint that you have the correct cable: the JTAG serial port should be listed when you hit the CONNECT button (see next step)

 ## Install the Software on your Frog

-Connect the esp32 board to your computer via a USB C Cable.
+Connect the esp32 board to your computer using the USBC connection port on the esp32 and a cable that will connect to your computer.

-Hold the "boot" button and press the "reset" button (shown below).
+Press and hold the "boot" button then press the "reset" button and release both at the same time (shown below).
 This puts the esp32 into a flashing mode.

+The lights on the board may stop blinking and turn off.

 <img width="604" alt="esp32_buttons" src="https://user-images.githubusercontent.com/2559382/211125493-80c9d8c8-10fd-491d-b279-cbd1278bbd04.jpg">

 Vist this page https://ribbit-network.github.io/ribbit-network-frog-software/ to install the latest software.

-Hit the "Connect Button"
+Hit the "CONNECT" Button

 <img width="489" alt="image" src="https://user-images.githubusercontent.com/2559382/210677925-f321f429-7811-44c5-a263-5ad1e9addf4d.png">

 You will see a pop-up window like the one shown below.
 There should be an option labeled USB JTAG.
 Select that and hit connect.

 <img width="468" alt="image" src="https://user-images.githubusercontent.com/2559382/211125557-afb00ccf-5dd1-42c9-a3e3-8014af955c51.png">